 We periodically highlight content that has us thinking, arguing, reflecting, and learning.

-Recently, our own Katie Thompson began her popular "Secrets of a Cemetery" series, which explores the unknown tales of those buried at Fredericksburg National Cemetery in Virginia.
+Recently, our own Katie Thompson kicked off an exploration of the Civil War's "Great Locomotive Chase."
 You can catch up on her series by starting here:

 While the story strays far from the original, Keaton and his collaborators based the film The General on a memoir written by William Pittenger entitled The Great Locomotive Chase.
 At times overshadowed by larger military events, the action Pittenger was involved in was one of the most daring and compelling stories of behind-the-lines action in the war.
 On April 12, 1862 twenty Union men who had snuck into Confederate territory stole The General and raced for Chattanooga, Tennessee, hoping to destroy railway and communication lines along the way.
 The end result was both exciting and devastating for those involved.